Abiquiú Arts Council

 PROGRAMS & EVENTS

-Celebrating over 30 years of the Abiquiú Studio Tour!
+Sponsor the 2026 Abiquiú Studio Tour!

 Discover the world of Abiquiú artists as they open their studios to friends, old and new, during one of the most beautiful times of the year in Northern New Mexico – fall.
 The Abiquiú Studio Tour is a self-guided, driving tour that takes visitors and collectors through the village of Abiquiu and the surrounding Chama River Valley, highlighting a landscape of golden yellow cottonwood trees, stunning mountain views, and spectacular geologic formations.